Betsy Walter/Betsy Eyre and the Park named after her

 - Obit.
 'Mrs Eyre - 'a life of service', Nelson Evening Mail, 18 January 1983, p.3

-Want to find out more about the Betsy Walter/Betsy Eyre MBE JP ?
+Want to find out more about the Betsy Walter/Betsy Eyre and the Park named after her ?
 View Further Sources here.

 Do you have a story about this subject?
 Find out how to add one here.

-Further sources - Betsy Walter/Betsy Eyre MBE JP
+Further sources - Betsy Walter/Betsy Eyre and the Park named after her

 - Richardson, S., Henry, E., Collingwood, G. Mitchell, H. (2018).
 Women decision-makers Nelson and Tasman 1944-2018.
 Nelson, New Zealand